NativeScript/docs-v7/getting-started/chapter-4.md

 ![list 3](img/cli-getting-started/chapter4/ios/4.gif)
 ![list 3](img/cli-getting-started/chapter4/android/4.gif)

-Let's look at how you can add a little polish to this page with a NativeScript module for showing activity indicators.
+Let's look at how you can polish this page with a NativeScript module for showing activity indicators.

 ### ActivityIndicator

 Currently there's a bit of a delay when you first visit the list page before groceries appear.
-This delay could be potentially confusing to a new user, who might think the app is stuck rather than retrieving data from a backend.
+This delay could confuse a new user, who might think the app is stuck rather than retrieving data from a backend.

 In NativeScript apps you can use the ActivityIndicator module to show a spinner icon in your UI while your app is busy performing actions.
 The ActivityIndicator is a relatively simple UI element as it primarily uses one attribute—`busy`.
 When an ActivityIndicator's `busy` attribute is set to `true` the ActivityIndicator shows, and when its `busy` attribute is set to `false` it doesn't.
 Let's see how the module works by adding an ActivityIndicator to the list page.